 Teachers model writing during role play and as part of more focused activities.
-There are daily phonics sessions in Reception which follow 'Letters and Sounds' and utilise Phonics Bug.
-Children who are ready to read will begin to read using the reading scheme and all children will take home a book from the library.
+There are daily phonics sessions in Reception which follow Phonics Bug.
+Children who are ready to read will begin to read using the reading scheme (accessing phonically decodable books) and all children will take home a book from the library.
 This system will be reviewed as our school moves into a new build.